sdicke/Scripts/README.md

 volume.sh mutes or unmutes output channel 0 (normally the standard output) with PulseAudio

 keyorg.sh organise your SSH keys and ask for the password if need

+contentsearch searches a pattern recursively in all files in a directory tree and list all files which contains the phrase with count